 The gripper was one of the biggest problems with this robot.
 It was chosen from a limited selection of available grippers, and is not appropriate to this robot’s task.
 The gripper is a very simple design, with only an open and a closed position and no grasping ability.
-This limited the manipulation capability of the robot to simple boxes that were within the size range of the gripper.
-Although thet gripper’s overall size is about right for the boxes that the robot must manipulate, the difference between its open size (6 cm) and its closed size (7.8 cm) is only 1.8 cm.
+This limited the manipulation capability of the robot to simple cylinders that were within the size range of the gripper.
+The difference between the gripper-s open size (6 cm) and its closed size (7.8 cm) is only 1.8 cm.
 This makes picking up objects difficult because the gripper must be very precisely placed.
-Unfortunately, thist is difficult or impossible using the Kinect.
+This is difficult to achieve using the Kinect.
 A gripper with a longer throw between its open and closed positions would have been able to pick up a wider range of objects sizes and also pick up objects that are not precisely centered in the jaws.
-Finally, the gripping force of the gripper was only somewhat adjustable.
-The solenoid valve used to open and close it only works at above 210 kPa of pressure, which set the lower bound for gripping force.
-This means that the robot cannot pick up delicate objects without crushing them.
-The corrugated cardboard boxes used in the validation task were only barely stiff enough to withstand this force.

 Battery Life